 Let's Get a Pup Literature Guide

 In this story, Kate and her thoroughly modern parents yearn for a dog after the loss of a beloved cat.
 They visit an animal shelter and find Dave, who is “everything that a pup could be.”
 But they are sad to leave behind an older dog named Rosy who tugs at their heartstrings.
 Each family member has a wish for Rosy to be comfortable in a loving home.
 After one night at home with Dave, the family goes back and rescues Rosy.
-And, all their wishes for Rosy come true.
-If your family doesn’t already have a pet, this book will inspire you to rescue one or to help out needy shelter animals in any way you can.
+This book may inspire you to rescue a pet or to help out needy shelter animals in any way you can.

 ASK: Where can we go to find a pet?
 We can rescue a pet from an animal shelter.
 This is a place where pets live until a loving family adopts them.

 SHOW: Look at the pictures of the dogs at the rescue center.
-People can go to an animal shelter or rescue center to find a pet that needs a home.
 Look at all the different dogs.
 Can you find happy, sad, excited, and quiet dogs?

 CONNECT: There are as many different dogs as people.
 What makes the people in your family unique and special?
 What kind of pet do you think would fit best in your family?.